dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 gives you a flexibility to run and manage your Dockerized applications very conveniently on remote machines over a network.

-This same flexibility allows you to use Docker for example on Mac or Windows very seamlessly.
+This same flexibility allows you to use Docker very seamlessly for example on Mac or Windows.

 Despite that, that Docker Engine can run only on Linux, you can still run it in Linux based virtual machine and since Docker Client doesn't depend on Linux